History of Parlour & Dining Coach 6006

 1998: Coach 6006 was purchased by a private owner and became DAWX 6006.
 It was moved to Les Cèdres, Quebec.

 2006: Another private owner purchased the coach and moved it to Orangeville, Ontario and was leased to the Orangeville Brampton Railway for use as an extra coach on the Credit Valley Explorer.

 2018: Upon the closure of the Credit Valley Explorer, Waterloo Central Railway purchased 6006 along with two other coaches.
 Between March 16 and April 7, the coaches were shipped from Orangeville to St. Jacobs travelling on several railways including the Canadian Pacific Railway and the Goderich & Exeter Railway.

 2019: Waterloo Central Railway rebuilt coach 6006 into a lounge style coach.
-The interior of the coach was completely rebuilt with new walls, flooring and a new ceiling.
-The coach also received new washrooms and large lounge seating in the main area of the coach.
-6006 is currently used as a VIP lounge car on special event trains.
+The interior of the coach was completely rebuilt with new walls, flooring, ceiling and washrooms.
+The coach can be used as either a lounge car or for dining experiences.
+6006 is currently used as a premium experience car on special event trains.